Payday Loan Consolidation: Find the Best Options in 2026

 Consolidation Can Protect Your Bank Account

-Here’s a scary stat: One in five payday loan borrowers eventually have their bank accounts closed due to repeated overdrafts, according to a report from the Center for Responsible Lending.
+One in five payday loan borrowers eventually have their bank accounts closed due to repeated overdrafts, according to the Center for Responsible Lending.
+Consolidation stops the cycle of automatic withdrawals from multiple payday lenders that often trigger overdraft fees.

 It's Not Just About the Money